 - For gradual downhills on groomed trails, lean into the downhill, open your stride, and let the hill pull you down.

 - For technical downhills or steep hills, it’s better to use a stair-stepping motion, keeping your torso tall and letting your legs do all the work.
 Be confident and allow your legs to relax as much as possible so that they don’t act like a brake.

 - Trail shoes differ from road shoes in that they’re lower profile (lower to the ground) which reduces the chance of ankle rolls.
 Plus have more aggressive tread, which offers better grip on muddy, wet trails.
 It’s worth investing in a pair of trail-specific shoes for maximum comfort and protection!

 - For those new to the trails, I would recommend the Salomon Wings Flyte 2.
 This shoe has plenty of protection and padding, but also grip great for light trails.

 - You burn more calories trail running than regular running.
 If you’re going for a long run, make sure you pack food and fluid to stay well nourished and hydrated throughout.
 A backpack with an in-built water supply and pockets for stashing gels and snacks is invaluable.

-- The Salomon Agile lightweight, stretch-fit 12L Backpack is perfect for this.
+- The Salomon Agile 12L Backpack is perfect for this.
 It sits well on the body and doesn’t move when you’re twisting round those sharp corners.
 Pockets are also easily accessible and have enough room for all your essential kit.